 Execute ruthlessly on your idea everyday.
 Your progress compounds up over time.
 Until one day, you realize you have enough podcast content to last all of 2021 and beyond.
 This is the true power of focus!

 Escaping the 9 to 5

-Podcasting is what helped me escape my 9 to 5 job.
+Podcasting is what helped me escape the 9 to 5 job.
 It's not making any money right now.
 I don't care because I hustle for access.
-I'm building a brand independent of employers.
+I'm building a personal brand independent of employers.
 As a designer, I feel it's important to have a side project or side hustle to separate your personal identity from your work identity.
 When the work becomes less exciting, your side hustle will give you a sense of purpose and accomplishment.